oplS17projects/Image-To-Sketch-Posterizing/CHUONG_VU.md

 ## 5. Color Dodge Blend Mege

 Last step before convert all pixel back to bitmap%.
+The color dodge is use to combine the blur and gray-scale together to make a sketch image.

+The method use it really simple, from each pixel of blur and gray-scale, extract the RGB value.
+For 3 RGB value, I use the same method is:

+``if blur_value == 255 return blur_value
+else return (gray-scale_value * 256) / (255 - blur_value)``

+and this applied to each red, green, and blue color.
+Then recombine them by join-value functions as above.
+At this point, all the values in the new list Color-Dodge-Blend-Merge will be convert to bitmap% and it is sketch image.
+Final result.

 ```racket
 (define (colordodge numblur numbw)